‘It feels like just yesterday’: Mitch Haniger returns to Mariners lineup for the first time since injury in 2019

 With apologies to “Rent,” there is no uplifting song to be sung for Mitch Haniger’s “seasons of loss.”

-But when he appeared from the dugout of Peoria Stadium with his Mariners teammates on a bright, but windy Sunday afternoon, jogging to his customary position of right field before the top of the first inning of the Cactus League opener vs. the Padres, the moment meant just a little more to him than his teammates.
+But when he appeared from the dugout of Peoria Stadium with his Mariners teammates on a bright, but windy Sunday afternoon, jogging to his customary position of right field before the top of the first inning of the Cactus League opener against the Padres, the moment meant just a little more to him than his teammates.

-It was the first time that he stepped on a baseball field to compete in a baseball game of any sort since June 6, 2019, when the Mariners played an afternoon getaway day game vs. the Astros at a sun-drenched T-Mobile Park.
+It was the first time that he stepped on a baseball field to compete in a baseball game of any sort since June 6, 2019, when the Mariners played an afternoon getaway day game against the Astros at a sun-drenched T-Mobile Park.

 “It was good,” he said.
-“Honestly it kind of felt like normal, just go through the (pregame) routine get back on the field.
+“Honestly it kind of felt like normal, just go through the (pregame) routine and get back on the field.
 I know it’s been a while, and it definitely felt like a long time going through it.
 But now that I’m back, it feels like just yesterday.”

 Of course, what he felt “just yesterday” in his last game played isn’t something he enjoys reliving.
 In the third inning, he swung at a 93-mph fastball from Justin Verlander that was boring in on his hands.
 The ball struck his bat awkwardly and veered straight into his unprotected groin.

 Haniger suffered a ruptured testicle that required emergency surgery.
-In multiple attempts to come back for the remainder of the 2019 season, he tore an abductor muscle in his core/groin area that went diagnosed and led to herniated disc in his back.
+In multiple attempts to come back for the remainder of the 2019 season, he tore an abductor muscle in his core/groin area that went undiagnosed and led to a herniated disk in his back.
 It wasn’t until a few weeks before the start of spring 2020 training that Haniger was diagnosed with the ailments, each of which required surgeries in a span of 14 days.

 He never expected so much would come from that one moment.
 And he certainly didn’t think it would be 633 days until he would play again.
-Officially, he missed 156 games regular season games, which is a reduced number due to COVID-19 forcing MLB to have 60-game season in 2020.
+Officially, he missed 156 regular-season games, which is a reduced number due to COVID-19 forcing MLB to have 60-game season in 2020.
 But regardless of the season length, it was unlikely he’d play in 2020.

 “I knew it was going to be a while,” he said.
 “For me that was the hardest thing to kind of swallow, but it was ‘all right I’m just going to surrender to the process and have a lot of communication with the guys that are doing my therapy — take it slow and just trying to build off having a good week, each week.
 That’s the only way you can do it.”

 As for the dollars in salary, the 2020 season represented his first season of arbitration eligibility.
 With only 60 games played in 2019, he reached an agreement with the Mariners for a $3.01 million salary.
 A full season of at-bats in 2019 and Haniger might have doubled that salary.
 Instead, he made $1.14 million on the prorated scale.
-And since he didn’t play a game in 2020 and rules regarding salary reduction for arbitration eligible players in the collective bargaining agreement, he accepted the same $3.01 million salary for 2021.
+And since he didn’t play a game in 2020 and rules regarding salary reduction for arbitration-eligible players in the collective-bargaining agreement, he accepted the same $3.01 million salary for 2021.

 With the decision made that 2020 was a lost season, Haniger was able to focus on being patient in the rehab and recovery process.